 Whether you’ve got your shiz together and need a few extra tools or you’re having a week, month or let’s face it, year, like mine and need some glue to hold yourself together, I’d like to help.

-Here’s my top favs right now.
-I thought about categorizing them into time savers, motivators or sanity savers, but honestly most of them fall into more than one category.
-So for time and sanity I’m just throwing them out there in no particular order.
+Here are my top favs right now.
+I thought about categorizing them into time savers, motivators or sanity savers, but honestly, most of them fall into more than one category.
+So for time and sanity, I’m just throwing them out there in no particular order.

 This post contains affiliate links, click here to see my full disclosure policy.